JunshengFu/semantic_segmentation/README.md

 In the case of the autonomous driving, given an front camera view, the car needs to know where is the road.
 In this project, we trained a neural network to label the pixels of a road in images, by using a method named Fully Convolutional Network (FCN).

-FCN-VGG16 is implemented and trained with KITTI dataset for road segmentation.
+In this project, FCN-VGG16 is implemented and trained with KITTI dataset for road segmentation.

 ### Demo